 Doom revolutionized gaming and sparked the first major controversy about video game violence.
 This first-person shooter was so influential that similar games were called “Doom clones” for years.
 The game landed in newspaper headlines and TV news segments, with politicians and parents debating its impact on society.

 The controversy actually pushed gaming into mainstream conversation like never before.
-Doom also pioneered multiplayer gaming over computer networks and created a massive modding community where players built their own levels.
 Many professional game developers got their start making Doom modifications as teenagers.

 9. Street Fighter II (1991)